 An activity in the Progressive Aspect is something in progress.
 Progress may be a changing condition, state, or activity.
-It can mean betterment, but it not always does.
+It may mean betterment, but it not always does.

 An activity in the Perfect Aspect is something regarded to a point in time.
 The name “perfect” comes from Latin.
 For grammar, it has nothing to do with faults, flaws, or their absence.
 It tells about effects to a time.

 There is no single or specific brain area for thoughts.
-Own language activity is the most potent factor to unite the working of the human brain entire (!)
+Own language activity is the strongest single factor to unite the working of the human brain entire (!)

 The River of Time has one more pattern, the Simple.
 It can work without auxiliaries.

-An activity or faculty in the Simple Aspect does not take on boundaries as to tell to what time we regard a matter, or whether we have it for something in progress.
+What does the name Simple tell, in grammar?
+An activity or faculty in the Simple Aspect does not take on boundaries, as to tell to what time we regard a matter, or whether we have it for something in progress.

 An activity or faculty may be not simple at all, and we might use the Simple Aspect, still: